William Herrick (novelist): Biography

 Two other novels touch on his experience in Spain: Love and Terror (1981) and Kill Memory (1983).
 His autobiography is entitled Jumping the Line: The Adventures and Misadventures of an American Radical (1998).

+Herrick died in Old Chatham, New York on January 31, 2004.

+Personal life

+Herrick was married to artist Jeanette Herrick.
+Herrick was friends and had a long correspondence with Thomas Berger.